Listed below are the application deadlines and other important dates for the fall 2019 entering class.

 Foreign-Educated Applicant Transcripts:

 Applicants who earned their undergraduate degree outside the United States or Canada MUST take the LSAT or GRE and have their academic credentials evaluated by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) using the authentication and evaluation (A&E) feature included in LSAC's Credentail Assembly Service (CAS).
 Applicants must have earned at least the equivalent of a U.S. bachelor's degree.
 You may find more information and register for CAS on LSAC's website here.

 Applicants whose native language is not English and who have not earned a degree where the coursework was conducted in English must take the TOEFL exam and submit their score through the LSAC credential service.
 A minimum TOEFL score of 100 iBT (600 paper based test) is recommended.

 Acquiring a Student Visa:

 Applicants who are applying for a student (F-1) visa must attend full time.
 Full time is defined for these purposes as at least 12 credit hours per semester.
-I-20 forms are not available until an applicant has been accepted and has paid a tuition deposit.
+I-20 forms are not available until an applicant has been accepted and has paid their seat deposit.
 It is vital that you demonstrate adequate financial support to cover cost of one year of attendance.
 You must show evidence of sufficient private or government funding in order to be issued the appropriate immigration document.
 For more information on student visas, please review the International Student & Scholar Services website at http://www.american.edu/ocl/isss/Immigration-and-Visa-Incoming-Students.cfm.